 Winter is here and so is the cold and flu season.
 Schools, daycare, offices – we’re not safe anywhere.
 And if you take public transportation then that means immersing yourself in a germ pool from the second you leave the house.
 Yuck!
-Scroll down for my easy golden milk recipe to combat those germ-y ills.
+Scroll down for my easy turmeric milk recipe to combat those germ-y ills.

 It’s not possible to live in a bubble.
 Life is messy and sticky, but also full of joyful moments; even though they may come covered in germs.
 That’s where natural health remedies come in.
 Traditional Indian wisdom recommends the use of certain spices to rid the body of minor illnesses and warm us up.
 These have been my first line of defence for years, and turmeric has always been a big part of that.
 Here’s my recipe for easy golden milk AKA turmeric milk or as my mom calls it, haldi doodh.
 The dairy-full and the dairy-free version.
 This recipe was also recently featured on CHCH Morning Live as a warming winter drink.
 You can see the TV segment here.

 Turmeric is a food spice that gives curry and many other South Asian dishes their bright, orange color.
 It looks a lot like ginger and is also a rhizome.
 When sliced, the inside is bright orange.
 It is often used in its dried powder form, though recently it has become popular as a capsule.
 Curcumin – the main molecule in turmeric is known for it’s healing properties and is also an effective anti-inflammatory.
 This spice has been used for centuries as an alternative treatment for a variety of illnesses and medical conditions.